 Complete Lines 14 through 22 to determine the amount of interest on the underpayment of estimated tax.
 The interest is figured for the period of underpayment using the rate determined under G.S.
 105-241.21(a).
-The rate is set semiannually by the Secretary of Revenue and is available on the Department's website, www.dornc.com.
+The rate is set semiannually by the Secretary of Revenue and is available by going to "Quick Links" and clicking on "Tax Information", then "Interest Rate".